mrbusche/backseatfan.com/_posts/2009-06-24-a-p-coach-ed-thomas-dies-from-gunshot-wounds.md

   </p>

   <p>
-    No students were injured, although about 50 students were present at the time of the shooting. &#8220;They did witness this and so we have counselors at the site to talk with the kids.&#8221; Superintendent Jon Thompson told KOEL radio.
+    No students were injured, although about 50 students were present at the time of the shooting.
+"They did witness this and so we have counselors at the site to talk with the kids."
+Superintendent Jon Thompson told KOEL radio.
   </p>

   <p>